-11 'Specialised' means specialised as acknowledged by the relevant professional body, health authority or appropriate organisation.
+15 'specialised' means specialised as acknowledged by the relevant professional body, health authority or appropriate organisation.

-^{&#}x27;The appropriate area' means, in the first instance, diagnostic radiology, image guided interventional procedures, radiation therapy or nuclear medicine (diagnostic radiological procedures, therapeutic radiological procedures or both).
+16 'appropriate area' means, in the first instance, diagnostic radiology, image-guided interventional procedures, radiation therapy or nuclear medicine (diagnostic radiological procedures, therapeutic radiological procedures or both).
 The area of specialisation may be narrower, however, in particular with regard to the radiological medical practitioner.
 Examples include cardiologists, urologists or neurologists.

+- training of personnel in radiation protection (as required in clause 3.5.2b) - b. calibration, dosimetry and quality assurance: - i. results of calibrations and periodic checks of the relevant physical parameters and clinical protocols selected during treatment of patients - ii. dosimetry of patients, as required in clause 3.2.14 - iii. local assessments and reviews made with regard to diagnostic reference levels, as required in clause 3.2.15 - iv. records associated with the quality assurance program, as required in clause 3.2.17, and clauses 3.2.19 and 3.2.20 where relevant - c. medical exposure:

+- i. for diagnostic radiology, information necessary for retrospective assessment of doses, including the number of exposures and the duration of fluoroscopic radiological procedures - ii. for image-guided interventional procedures, information necessary for retrospective assessment of doses, including the duration of the fluoroscopic component and the number of images acquired - iii. for nuclear medicine, the types of radiopharmaceutical administered and their activity - iv. for external beam radiation therapy or brachytherapy - a description of the planning target volume or field - the absorbed dose representative of the planning target volume or treated volume - the maximum and minimum absorbed doses delivered to the planning target volume, or equivalent alternative information on absorbed doses to the planning target volume - the absorbed doses to relevant tissues or organs as specified by the radiological medical practitioner - for external beam radiation therapy, the dose fractionation and the overall treatment time - v. exposure records for volunteers subject to medical exposure as part of a program of biomedical research - vi. reports on investigations of unintended and accidental medical exposures (as required in clause 3.4.3d).

-760 (v) exposure records for volunteers subject to medical exposure as part of a program of 761 biomedical research 762 (vi) reports on investigations of unintended and accidental medical exposures (as required in 763 clause 3.4.3(d)).
-Radiation Management Plan 764 765 The Responsible Person must ensure that: 3.5.5 766 (a) the Radiation Management Plan incorporates the components listed in Schedule A of this Code 767 (b) the Radiation Management Plan prepared under clause 3.5.5(a) addresses protection 768 commensurate with the level of radiation risk that it seeks to mitigate for persons receiving a medical exposure 769 770 (c) the Radiation Management Plan prepared under clause 3.5.5(a) describes the management 771 and reporting arrangements that enable the radiological medical practitioner, the medical 772 radiation technologist, the medical physicist and any other health professional with 773 responsibilities for patient radiation protection to discharge their obligations under this Code.
-774 Implementation of the Radiation Management Plan 775 The Responsible Person must ensure implementation of the Radiation Management Plan.
-The 776 Responsible Person must: 777 (a) have access to qualified expert advice sufficient to develop and implement the Radiation 778 Management Plan 779 (b) document the induction and training programs specific to patient radiation protection 780 conducted in accordance with the Radiation Management Plan and record participation (c) ensure that all persons affected by the Radiation Management Plan have access to, follow, and 781 782 comply with the Radiation Management Plan 783 (d) ensure that all necessary resources for implementing the Radiation Management Plan are keep records relating to radiation protection in medical exposure, as required in clause 3.5.3.
+Radiation Management Plan

+- 3.5.5 The Responsible Person must ensure that: - a. the Radiation Management Plan incorporates the components listed in Schedule A of this Code - b. the Radiation Management Plan prepared under clause 3.5.5a addresses protection commensurate with the level of radiation risk that it seeks to mitigate for persons receiving a medical exposure - c. the Radiation Management Plan prepared under clause 3.5.5a describes the management and reporting arrangements that enable the radiological medical practitioner, the operator, the medical physicist and any other health professional with responsibilities for patient radiation protection to discharge their obligations under this Code.

+Implementation of the Radiation Management Plan

-(e) when any person reports a matter that may compromise patient radiation protection, ensure that appropriate action is taken to investigate and, if necessary, rectify the matter provided
+- 3.5.6 The Responsible Person must ensure implementation of the Radiation Management Plan.
+The Responsible Person must: - a. have access to qualified expert advice sufficient to develop and implement the Radiation Management Plan - b. document the induction and training programs specific to patient radiation protection conducted in accordance with the Radiation Management Plan and record participation - c. ensure that all persons affected by the Radiation Management Plan have access to, follow, and comply with the Radiation Management Plan - d. ensure that all necessary resources for implementing the Radiation Management Plan are provided - e. when any person reports a matter that may compromise patient radiation protection, ensure that appropriate action is taken to investigate and, if necessary, rectify the matter - f. keep records relating to radiation protection in medical exposure, as required in clause 3.5.3.

+Schedule A Radiation Management Plan